NPH USA Leadership

 Chuck received a Bachelor of Business Administration degree from St. Norbert College where he majored in International Business and Spanish.
 Although he has worked in international organizations in the past, his position with NPH USA is the first time in Chuck’s professional career where he is able to regularly communicate in Spanish.
 He enjoys introducing NPH USA donors and friends to NPH homes for the first time, and he considers himself fortunate to have been able to experience NPH homes in seven of the nine countries where NPH conducts program operations.

-Christian Delgado, Chief Operating Officer/ Chief Financial Officer
+Christian Emanuel Delgado, Chief Financial Officer & Chief Operating Officer

 Christian joined the NPH family in November of 2011.
 For over five years, he oversaw all administrative functions at NPH USA as the Director of Finance & Operations.
 During this time, Christian was able to make significant and lasting contributions to the organization by heavily investing in the organization’s human capital and technological infrastructure.